COVID-19 Immigration-Related FAQs

 Prior to travelling abroad you should check the validity of your visa stamp in your passport to confirm that it is valid for re-entry to the U.S.

 All F-1 & J-1 internationals are required to obtain a travel signature in order to return to the U.S. For F-1 students and J-1 students and research scholars, the signature is valid for one year or until the I-20 or DS-2019 expires, which ever is earlier.
 For J-1 short-term scholars, the signature is valid for 6 months or until the DS-2019 expires, which ever is earlier.
-During OPT, the signature is valid for 6 months.
-Visit your OIS office to obtain a travel signature.
+During F-1 OPT, the signature is valid for 6 months.

 For J-1 Alien Physicians sponsored by ECFMG, only ECFMG personnel can provide the required travel validation signature.
 Please consult the ECFMG travel page for more information.